piggyway/piggy-frontend/docs/aws-staging-architecture.md

 protected GitHub `staging` environment names the mentor as the required Terraform apply reviewer.

-### Hard gates before PIG-11 applies Terraform
+### Readiness checklist before provisioning

-- [ ] Mentor confirms the AWS account ID, grants the developer the approved role, and accepts responsibility for infrastructure approval.
+- [ ] Record the developer-owned AWS account ID, configure MFA/approved human
-- [ ] Mentor identifies the authoritative DNS provider and confirms whether either project member can update it; if not, mentor identifies the external domain contact.
+      access, and confirm the mentor's infrastructure approval responsibility.
-- [ ] Confirm permission to create both staging DNS records and ACM validation records.
+- [ ] Confirm both project members have the required Cloudflare access to add the three staging DNS records, ACM validation records, and the restricted CMS Access policy.
-- [ ] Mentor confirms the exact non-production PostgreSQL/Directus endpoint
-      and access path; do not connect staging to production customer/order data by assumption.
+- [ ] Confirm the new RDS database contains staging-only data and that no production customer/order data is copied by assumption.
-- [ ] Confirm the database network route/allow-list from the staging NAT IP and its connection capacity for up to 20 temporary backend connections during rolling deployment.
+- [ ] Review the initial RDS size, seven-day backup retention, deletion/final
+      snapshot behaviour, separate application users, and maximum connections for rolling backend and Directus deployments.
+- [ ] Confirm the Directus staging Cloudinary configuration and verify that no required upload is stored only on Fargate ephemeral storage.
+- [ ] Review the version-controlled Directus schema snapshot, sanitized seed data, one-off bootstrap process, and initial administrator rotation.
-- [ ] Mentor approves the 150 USD/month budget; both project members are added
+- [ ] Mentor approves the 220 USD/month budget; both project members are added
       as alert recipients.
 - [ ] Rotate credential-like values previously tracked in example environment files and confirm only placeholders remain.